TylerHobanDotCom/AutoOOF/README.md

 # Usage

+"Easy" method / exe version:

+1. Click "Releases" on the right side of this screen.
+2. Click oof.exe on the most recent listing.
+3. Run the file.

+Repeat step 3 when roblox updates. (recommended to make a shortcut on your desktop or just put the file there for ease of access)

+"Hard" method / standalone python version / "old" instructions:

 Install Python 3.8+ and add to PATH, if you haven't already.
 Download main.py from releases and run with a terminal when roblox has updated.
 (Go to the folder where main.py is in cmd/powershell/etc.. and run using `python ./main.py`.